How can I start to think in Spanish and stop translating word-for-word in my head? – Real Fast Spanish Subscriber

 Start by working on letting go of the need to find exact word-for-word translations.

-And, over time, continue to build your knowledge of the Spanish language, and how it differs from English.
+And, continue to build your knowledge of the Spanish language, and you’ll see that your thinking in Spanish will simply get better and better over time.

 How else can you improve your ability to think in Spanish?